Zeck69/zeck69.github.io/index.md

 ### Inital Exploration

-We started by merging the ADA movies dataset (link) with the budget dataset (link), resulting in a curated collection of films where each entry is equipped with both revenue and budget data.
-These figures were then adjusted for inflation using our CPI data (link), ensuring that the temporal factors within the dataset are accounted for.
+We started by merging the ADA movies dataset with our budget data, resulting in a curated collection of films where each entry is equipped with both revenue and budget data.
+These figures were then adjusted for inflation using our CPI data, ensuring that the temporal factors within the dataset are accounted for.

 Upon examining the distribution of our data over the years, which movies surprise you the most when looking at their rating or revenue?

 {% include fin_first_viz.html %}

 ### Correlation & Regression Analysis
-A Pearson correlation coefficient of 0.23622 indicates a slight positive correlation between higher ratings and increased revenues.
-Employing linear regression to model the relationship between ratings (as the independent variable) and revenues (as the dependent variable) yields a coefficient of 7e07.
+Diving into the analysis, a Pearson correlation coefficient of 0.23622 indicates a slight positive correlation between higher ratings and increased revenues.
+Moreover, employing linear regression to model the relationship between ratings (as the independent variable) and revenues (as the dependent variable) yields a coefficient of 7e07.
 This suggests that, on average, each additional rating point could mean an approximate $70,000,000 increase in movie revenue.

 Incorporating the budget as an independent variable confirms that ratings are the dominant predictor, maintaining the established relationship with revenue.